awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanMidLevelDotNet.md

 Thread(Subject, Message, ForumId, Tags, LastPostedDateTime, .... )
 ```

 This is a simplified version of forums and threads that you see on AWS forums \(see [Discussion Forums](https://forums.aws.amazon.com/)\)\.
-The following C\# code snippet queries all threads in a specific forum \(ForumId = 101\) that are tagged "sortkey"\.
-Because the ForumId is not a primary key, the example scans the table\.
+The following C\# code example queries all threads in a specific forum \(ForumId = 101\) that are tagged "sortkey"\.
+Because the `ForumId` is not a primary key, the example scans the table\.
 The `ScanFilter` includes two conditions\.
-Query returns all the threads that satisfy both of the conditions\.
+The query returns all the threads that satisfy both of the conditions\.

 **Example**